Skip to main content

 • Care: Spot-clean foam; machine-washable cover

 The pillow has a couple of minor downsides.
 The foam is wrapped in a removable, machine-washable cover, but the foam itself can only be spot-cleaned.
-In addition, it retained a little heat in lab testing.
+In addition, it retained a small amount of heat during lab testing.
 Also, Tempur-Pedic’s return policy for pillows is unforgiving—the pillow is yours after you’ve used it.

 Pros